lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._

-### Option: `healthcheck_timeout`
+### Option: `healthcheck_offline_timeout`

 This option allows you to set timeout in seconds for Tailscale to be offline.

 When not set, this option is disabled by default.

 Tailscale is quite resilient and can recover from nearly any network change.
-But in case it fails to recover and remains offline longer than healthcheck_timeout seconds, the add-on can be restarted.
+But in case it fails to recover and remains offline longer than healthcheck_offline_timeout seconds, the add-on can be restarted.
 The check happens only when Tailscale is running, ie. it won't have any effect when Tailscale's status is eg. Starting, NeedsLogin or NeedsMachineAuth.

 The Stopped status is deemed unhealthy by default.